igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 For very simple devices, the receipt of the message itself can suffice to tell it to do something.
 More commonly, the instruction to the designated device consists of a single byte that passes a "register address" on the device.
-It is call a register address because it often corresponds directly to a memory register on the device.
+It is called a register address because it often corresponds directly to a memory register on the device.
 But it is best to think of it as an instruction code to the designated device (e.g., 0x01 = report the temperature; 0x02 = set the units to either F or C (depending on additional data sent by the Master); 0x03 =